Dear Customer:

 3. Don’t drive on the concrete for 5-7 days.

 4. Following the day of the pour, attempt to keep the surface moist to slow the curing process at the surface.
-Do this for 7 days if possible.
-By moisture, we mean spraying the driveway with a garden hose several times a day.
+Do this for seven days if possible.
+By moisture, we mean spraying the driveway with a garden hose several times daily.

 Please note that 80% of the curing occurs in the first 30 days; however, the concrete will continue to cure for up to 12 months.
-Any discolorations (if applicable) should work there way out as the concrete cures.
+Any discolorations (if applicable) should fade as the concrete cures.

-We need to carefully watch the weather to ensure it will not rain on the day of the pour.
-We also want to do our best to ensure that the temperature does not drop below freezing within 48 hours after the pour unless winter precautions are undertaken.
-If temperatures are expected to drop below freezing within 48 hours after the pour, best practice is to cover the pour with blankets during that time.
-Blanketing comes with some discoloration and/or finish risks.
+We must carefully watch the weather to ensure it will not rain on the day of the pour.
+We also want to do our best to ensure the temperature does not drop below freezing within 48 hours after the pour unless winter precautions are undertaken.
+If temperatures are expected to drop below freezing within 48 hours after the pour, the best practice is to cover the pour with blankets during that time.
+Blanketing comes with some discoloration and finish risks.
 You should ask your pour to be delayed if you feel there is a risk in either of these areas.
-We do our best to watch for these things; however, Colorado can be very unpredictable.
+We do our best to watch for these things; however, Colorado can be unpredictable.

 Warmly,